devzx90/bitcoin2/README.md

 Bitcoin 2 uses the latest thoroughly tested Proof of Stake algorithm.
 Greatly reducing electricity use compared to Bitcoin.
 This also enables anyone to run the core software and create blocks, without needing a ASIC miner.
 A laptop is enough.

 Unlike Bitcoin, Bitcoin 2 supports truly anonymous transactions by using the Zerocoin Protocol.
 What zBTC2 provides is a protocol-level coin mixing service using zero knowledge proofs to sever the link between the sender and the receiver with 100% anonymity and untraceability.
 [Technical paper about zBTC2](https://www.bitc2.org/zBTC2-Bitcoin-2-Zerocoin-Protocol).

+The Bitcoin 2 blockchain is currently only about 1.5 GB and yet the balances of Bitcoin as of block 507850 were recorded to it.

+Blocks are created around once per minute instead of once per 10 minutes, this means that transactions confirm faster.
+Bitcoin 2's mining/forging difficulty is adjusted every 10 blocks.

 License
 -------